Digital prestige and wealth. Are NFTs the future of luxury?

 Prestige hidden in code.
 Global brands are buying up “land” in the metaverse

-However, that doesn’t mean anything yet, does it?
-Well-known brands may have simply capitalized on the NFT and metaverse fad while it lasted roughly from 2021-2022.
-Meanwhile, the aforementioned brands, and many others, are opening their “stationary” showrooms in various metaverse locations.
-Plots of land in digital metropolises have already been bought up by such giants as Adidas, Gucci, Tommy Hilfiger, Nike, Burberry and Louis Vuitton, among others.
-Utility space has also been bought out by Korean tech titan Samsung.
-JP Morgan and HSBC banks have also done so.
-Even NFTs of cars have already appeared in the metaverse. and their digital counterparts – such as Acura, a premium brand owned by Japan’s Honda Motors.
-Other brands – such as Ferrari and Lamborghini – have released or are planning to release NFT collections.
-In the future, in all likelihood, they will also open their showrooms in the metaverse.
+But that doesn’t really mean anything yet, does it?
+Well-known brands could have simply capitalized on the NFT and metaverse trend when it peaked around 2021–2022.
+However, the brands mentioned above—and many others—are now opening their own “brick-and-mortar” boutiques in various metaverses.
+Giants like Adidas, Gucci, Tommy Hilfiger, Nike, Burberry, and Louis Vuitton have already purchased plots in digital metropolises.
+The Korean tech titan Samsung has also acquired virtual retail space.
+The same goes for banks like JP Morgan and HSBC.
+NFTs of cars have even appeared in the metaverse, along with their digital counterparts—for example, Acura, the premium brand owned by Japan’s Honda Motors.
+Other brands, such as Ferrari and Lamborghini, have released or are planning to release NFT collections.
+In the future, it’s highly likely they’ll also open their own showrooms in the metaverse.

 1 Million Holders 3

-Certainly not all “virtual worlds” will succeed.
-Many of the key players are still under construction – like Mark Zuckerberg’s famous creation.
-However, it is possible to see that this is not a fad, but a metaversum combined with VR, NFT tokens, cryptocurrencies, artificial intelligence and other technological innovations have the potential to become part of the landscape of our future.
+Certainly, not all “virtual worlds” will succeed.
+Many key players are still in the development phase—like the famous project by Mark Zuckerberg.
+However, it is clear that this is not just a passing trend, and the metaverse combined with VR, NFTs, cryptocurrencies, artificial intelligence, and other technological innovations have the potential to become part of our future landscape.